Silver Spring Day School Parent Handbook

 https://silverspringdayschool.org/support_article/rest-time-2/

 In accordance with MSDE’s Office of Child Care, all children who remain at SSDS for afternoon programming must be provided a rest time.
 Children who need to nap will be provided a quiet space to do so.
-Children who do not nap, must be provided a quiet space in which to rest for at least 20 minutes.
+Children who do not nap, will be provided a quiet space in which to rest for at least 20 minutes.

-What are SSDS’s food policies?
+What are SSDS’ food policies?

 https://silverspringdayschool.org/support_article/food-policies/